-Austin-area middle and high school students will be supported in their education about and preparation for health care professions, increasing career opportunities for them and building a diverse health care ecosystem for their communities and for the Dell Med pipeline.
+Austin-area middle and high school students will be supported in their education about and preparation for health care professions, increasing career opportunities for them and building a diverse health care ecosystem for their communities and for the Dell Med pathway.

 Defining the Problem

-Those who have been traditionally underrepresented within the health professions, especially as doctors — members of the black and African-American, Latinx, Southeast Asian, first-generation college student and LGBTQ+ communities — remain underrepresented.
+Those who have been traditionally underrepresented within the health professions, especially as doctors — members of the Black and African-American, Latinx, Southeast Asian, first-generation college student and LGBTQ+ communities — remain underrepresented.

 Because of this, the health care system often lacks providers with the cultural competencies that members of these communities share.
 The gap negatively impacts patient outcomes.
 Without key cultural competencies, health professionals can struggle to develop trust with their patients and may overlook problems related to understanding, adhering to or following up with treatment.
 In addition, the American Medical Association says diversity within the profession helps those in the field better address and reduce health disparities.

-But the professions suffer from a “pipeline problem.”
+But the professions suffer from a “pathway problem.”
 They need more qualified students from underrepresented groups entering all levels — from EMTs and certified nursing assistants to registered nurses, physician’s assistants and doctors.
 Students from traditionally underrepresented groups often are unaware of the varied career opportunities that exist in the health professions, and they lack the educational opportunities needed even at the middle- and high-school levels that can help lead them on the pathways to those careers.

 How Big Is the Gap?

-According to the AAMC’s Diversity in Medical Education report, in 2015, only six percent of medical school graduates were black; only five percent were Latinx.
+According to the AAMC’s Diversity in Medical Education report, in 2015, only six percent of medical school graduates were Black; only five percent were Latinx.

 At Dell Med, 16 percent of students in the first two classes identify with a race or ethnicity underrepresented in medicine.
-Six percent are black, and 10 percent are Latinx.
+Six percent are Black, and 10 percent are Latinx.

 What Dell Med Is Doing